true102/Twilio-SMS/README.md

 **How It Works**

-1- Import Twilio SDK and Credentials:
+- 1- Import Twilio SDK and Credentials:
 The script imports Twilio's Client class and credentials stored in a key.py file.
-2- Initialize the Twilio Client:
+- 2- Initialize the Twilio Client:
 The Client object is instantiated using the account_sid and auth_token.
-3- Send SMS:
+- 3- Send SMS:
 A message is created and sent using Twilio's messages.create() method, specifying the sender, recipient, and message body.
-4- Output the Message SID:
+- 4- Output the Message SID:
 On successful execution, the script prints the unique SID of the sent message for tracking purposes.
-5- Error Handling:
+- 5- Error Handling:
-If any issues occur (e.g., invalid credentials or network errors), they are caught and displayed in the console.
+If any issues occur (invalid credentials or network errors), they are caught and displayed in the console.

 **Code Structure**